Hong Kong people in Shanghai: Employment

-With the rise in value of the renminbi, an increasing number of Hong Kong residents working in Shanghai who had previously been paid in foreign currencies such as United States dollars have begun to prefer receiving their salary in local currency instead.
-To control capital inflow, Hong Kong residents living in Shanghai, in common with residents from Macau and Taiwan, are limited to purchasing one house or apartment per Home Return Permit-holder (the so-called "one permit, one house" scheme), but the Shanghai municipal government suggested it may relax this restriction to three houses or apartments per permit-holder.
+With the appreciation of the Renminbi, a growing number of Hong Kong residents working in Shanghai—previously paid in foreign currencies such as the United States dollar—have shown a preference for receiving their salaries in local currency.
+In terms of property ownership, Hong Kong residents living in Shanghai, along with residents from Macau and Taiwan, are subject to regulatory restrictions that limit them to purchasing one residential property per Home Return Permit holder, under the so-called “one permit, one house” policy.
+The Shanghai municipal authorities have, at times, proposed relaxing this limit to allow up to three properties per permit holder.

 Associations

-Associations representing the population include the Hong Kong Chamber of Commerce in Shanghai, established in 1996; as of 2007, it had roughly 700 members.
+Representative organizations include the Hong Kong Chamber of Commerce in Shanghai, which was established in 1996 and had approximately 700 members by 2007.